 Gmail is a free E-Mail service provided by Google that gives you various features like Automatic E-Mail Filtering, Smart Reply, E-Mail Nudges, etc. Although Gmail works perfectly, it is usually recommended to have Gmail Webhook Integration for your account.
 Gmail Webhook Integration enhances the features of Gmail and gives you the ability to Push Notifications for a specific event(s).

-This article will introduce you to Gmail Webhook Integration.
-It will also provide you with a comprehensive guide that will help you integrate Gmail Webhook manually.
+This article will introduce you to Gmail Webhooks Integration.
+It will also provide you with a comprehensive guide that will help you integrate Gmail API Webhook manually.

 Table of Contents